lbaehren/prometheus-sumo/README.md

     GIT_REPOSITORIES_RW   "Check out Github repositories for r/w access?" [ NO  ]
     PANDORA_GENERATE_DOCS "Enable documentation of pandora source code?"  [ YES ]

+Besides these options probably the most commonly used command line parameter passed to CMake in the configuration is the customization of the installation
+prefix:

+    -DCMAKE_INSTALL_PREFIX=<prefix>

 ### Installation